ashdavies/talks/2019-11-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ^ it fails when there are multiple provider for type

+^ Create your own or use provided Named annotation

 ---

 # Retention Annotation

 Use Kotlin retention annotations instead of Java retention

-  - Java retention support is depreceted in Kotlin
-  - At least BINARY retention but RUNTIME is ideal
-  - Dagger 2 doesn’t operate on source files
+^ Use RUNTIME retention since Dagger doesn't operate on source files
-  - Annotations are necessary for kapt

 ^ Determines whether an annotation is stored in binary output and visible for reflection